vonfalk/storm-javavis/doc/03-Basic_Storm/03-Types.md

 Note that it is not possible to inherit from a class _and_ declare the class as an actor.
 If the super class was an actor the new class will be an actor as well, otherwise it will not.

+Storm allows nested type definitions.
+These work like in C++, which means that a type declared inside another type will be able to access all private parts of the outer type.
+Aside from that, Storm does not consider them to have any special relation to each other.

 Constructors
 --------------